1 Samuel 8:1–22 . . . Bible Study Summary with Videos and Questions

 Early in 1 Samuel, the Israelites thought they'd benefit from using the ark of God as a good-luck charm instead of appreciating it as a sacred object.
-After suffering defeat at the hands of the Philistines, the Israelites brought out the ark and took it into battle with them (see Week 5's summary), hoping it would bring them victory.
+After suffering defeat at the hands of the Philistines, the Israelites brought out the ark and took it into battle with them (see our summary of 1 Sam.
+4:1–22), hoping it would bring them victory.
 As we know, it didn't.
 Now in chapter 8, it's not the ark but a king in whom the Israelites will place their trust and hope.
 This chapter marks ancient Israel's transition from judgeship to kingship.
 The Israelites’ desire for a king is but another event in their long history of looking for a source of benefits outside of God and his kingdom.
 Let's focus on critical changes that this chapter presents in its account of Israel’s history, documenting how slow Israel was to learn.

 Chapter 8 is divided into two parts.
 In vv.
 1–5, we'll see Samuel make his two sons "judges over Israel" in his golden years; sadly, his sons won't walk in his ways; the Israelites will then demand their own king.
 In vv.
 6–22, Samuel resists their plea for a king; he prays for guidance; the Lord tells him, listen to the people but warn them that a king would take away their sons for military endeavors; the king would also take the best for himself, including numerous tithes, ultimately making the people become the king's slaves; ironically, the people will cry out even more for their own king.